 Love the idea of seeing Russia?

-We think you might be interested this guide about volunteering in Russia.
+We think you might be interested in volunteering in Russia.

 We’re not joking — your ILP Program fee includes your Russian visa, your airfare to Russia, housing there, meals, and a lot more perks.
 It’s one of the reasons so many volunteers choose Russia out of all of the ILP countries we have; it’s a country that is a bit tricky to visit thanks to the current and ever-changing visa situation, but we handle that all for you.

 But if you’d like to have your family come visit you during or after your semester (or want to know how to get another Russian visa after yours expires), you’ve come to the right place.
 Here’s what you’ll need to know.

 - Registering Your Visa In Russia

 Every US citizen will need a valid Russian visa before visiting Russia.

 There is one exception as of right now; if you will be traveling via sea (like on a cruise ship or passenger ferry that stops in St. Petersburg) you will be allowed to disembark and tour the city for 72 hours, but only if you will be on a cruise line excursion or booked with a local company.
 This allows you to visit St. Pete’s without a visa, but your adventures are restricted to under 72 hours and will likely be a part of a guided excursion.

 Russia is such an incredibly vast country with a rich culture, that going through the hassle of obtaining a visa is so worth it.